trevglenn/trevglenn/README.md

 - 💞️ I’m looking to collaborate on data science and machine learning projects.
 - 📫 How to reach me: email me at trevjglenn2@gmail.com

-I am a CFA Level One candidate currently looking for job opportunities in Data Analytics, Data Science, and Financial Analysis.
+I am a CFA Level One candidate (Test date: November 2023) currently looking for job opportunities in Data Analytics, Data Science, and Financial Analysis.

 Feel free to check out my projects!